Understanding Diabetes & Foot Problems

 Yes.
 Foot problems are one of the most common complications of diabetes — according to the CDC, about 50% of people with diabetes are likely to experience nerve damage, especially in the feet and lower legs.
 This nerve damage can result in a variety of foot problems, from seemingly normal corns and calluses to dangerous infections and even, in some cases, the need for amputation.

-Why diabetics have foot problems
+Why do diabetics have foot problems?

 Diabetic foot problems are caused by drastic fluctuations in blood glucose levels, which can damage your nerves and blood vessels over time.
 This condition, called diabetic neuropathy, is the root cause of many of the most common diabetic foot problems.
 As diabetic neuropathy progresses, it can lead to loss of feeling in the feet, which can, in turn, result in other serious issues.